microsoft/STL/CONTRIBUTING.md

 Before submitting a pull request, please ensure:

-1. Any non-standard identifiers in product code (including local variables, exposition-only members, etc.) begin with an underscore and a capital letter, as per [[lex.name]/3.1](https://eel.is/c++draft/lex.name#3.1)
+1. Any non-standard identifiers in product code (including local variables, exposition-only members, etc.). begin with an underscore and a capital letter, as per [[lex.name]/3.1](https://eel.is/c++draft/lex.name#3.1)

 2. Your changes don't introduce change ABI for any type or function that a user may use (including adding or removing